 This comprehensive approach is most effective when an entire school is learning Positive Action.
 It’s easier for students to decline invitations to drink when a majority of the students are learning and practicing Positive Action.

-The Drug Prevention and Education Programs further these efforts with additional lesson material (games, stories, and role-playing) specifically designed to extend coping strategies.
+Drug Prevention Kits further these efforts with additional lesson material (games, stories, and role-playing) specifically designed to extend coping strategies.
 With this additional reinforcement, students are better prepared to deal with peer and social pressure associated with alcohol consumption.